iNethi/architecture/README.md

 ### Differences to Users
 The obvious downside to using a local versus hybrid architecture is the ability for users to have an SSO environment.
-This would require them to have different credentials for every iNethi instance they interact with and for the cloud services.
+Running local instances of keycloak would require them to have different credentials for every iNethi instance they interact with and for the cloud services.

 ## the iNethi App